dima-brook/w3f_application/elrond_bridge.md

 + Develop a DEX between the coins of the Substrate Parachains to Elrond and back.
 + Make the relay validators completely decentralized, implementing the PoS consensus mechanism.
-+ Adding support for Elrond Wallet.
++ Add support for Elrond Wallet and other crypto currency wallets.

 ## Additional Information